Celebrate the UK's independent record shops

 ABOUT RECORD STORE DAY UK

-Record Store Day is the one day of the year when almost 300 independent record shops all across the UK come together to celebrate their unique culture.
+Record Store Day is the one day of the year when around 300 independent record shops all across the UK and Ireland come together to celebrate their unique culture.

 ABOUT RSD